 Bullards Beach is a large, family-oriented park located just two miles north of Bandon.
 The campground is nestled among shore pines and protected from the strong ocean breezes.
 The park offers three loops of campsites, all of which are equipped with at least water and electrical hook-ups.
-In addition, the park boasts thirteen Yurts (three of which are pet-friendly), making year-round camping a very popular choice.
+In addition, the park boasts thirteen Yurts (six of which are pet-friendly), making year-round camping a very popular choice.

-The horse camp features access to the beach and dunes for our equestrian campers.
+The horse camp features access to the beach and dunes for equestrian campers.
 A refurbished hiker/ biker camp offers storage lockers that contain solar powered USB charging ports for electronic devices.
-Well known for excellent fishing and crabbing opportunities on the Coquille River, our boat launch facilities remain busy during the summer and fall seasons.
+Well known for excellent fishing and crabbing opportunities on the Coquille River, the boat launch facilities remain busy during the summer and fall seasons.

 From the registration booth in the campground, take a walk or bike ride on the mostly paved pathway to the beach (a little more than a mile).
 The path weaves through the open, grassy fields and lowland forest across a plain to the sandy dunes.
 All along the path are views of the Coquille River.
 Across the river is Bandon Marsh National Wildlife Refuge, sporting a variety of wildlife.